 There are many forms of memory.
 As the process of subdividing 'memory' is based on neuroscientific, as well as psychological dissociations, the number of distinct forms of memory thought to exist has changed over the years - there are some major controversies in this area of cognitive neuroscience.
 Memory is simply the ability of something to retain information, thus changing its input→output function (the output it produces in response to a given stimulus).
 By this definition, sandpits, blackboards, and computers have memory.
 But there are, of course, much more sophisticated forms of memory.
-We won't discuss the dissociations between all the types of memory (for that see R.A.
-McCarthy's lectures), but will introduce them as a background to considering their neural basis.
+We won't discuss the dissociations between all the types of memory (for that see Cognitive Neuropsychology and other lectures), but we will introduce them as a background to considering their neural basis.